Yong-Labs/2025_BayesianOptimisation_SummerSchool_ReactCDT_Notebooks/README.md

 ## Instructions for Google Colab!
 'Colab is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources.' - Google Colabratory (2025)

-1. Open Google Colab and Sign In (You will need a microsoft account)
+1. Open Google Colab and Sign In (You will need a Google account)

 https://colab.research.google.com/